hilmimusyafa/javascript/README.md

 1. Fork the repository and create your branch from `main`.
 2. Ensure any new code is well-documented and follows JavaScript conventions.
 3. Create a pull request and describe the changes you've made.

-## Acknowledgments

-Special thanks to the course instructor for their support and guidance throughout the course.